Methodology

 The research process

 CPM is based on an intensive research and review process.
-We review and update CPM analysis and scores according to an annual cycle, taking into account changes made in policy and practice during the calendar year (from January-December), with each new report launched in Q1 of the following year.*
+We review and update CPM analysis and scores according to an annual cycle, taking into account changes made in policy and practice during the calendar year (from January-December), with each new report launched in the following year.

 Updating our analysis on an annual basis allows states time to take significant steps between versions of our country reports, and provides an insight into developments (positive or negative) over the long term.
 In between the annual updates, we conduct up-to-date analysis of changes to policy and practice in our News section.